kikuchiyo/device_connection_en/nonsdk/upstream/topological_mgmt/add_topological.md

   </tr>
 </table>

 All parameters reported to EnOS Cloudwill be signed except **sign** and **signmethod**.
 The parameter names and values are sorted in alphabetical order and concatenated without concatenation symbols.
 The concatenated string is then signed by using the algorithm specified by **signmethod**.
-Taking the request message above for example, sign= uppercase(hmacsha1(deviceSecret, clientId123deviceKeytestproductKey123timestamp1524448722000))..
+Taking the request message above for example, sign=uppercase(hmacsha1(deviceSecret, clientId123deviceKeytestproductKey123timestamp1524448722000)).